wds4/DCoSL/bounties/curatedLists/phase1/userExperience.md

 Phase 1: User Experience
 =====

+The site will download all available kind: 9901 and 39901 events and display them in an easy to navigate fashion.

 UX is not my forte so I will be looking for someone with good design instincts.

 Sign-in with a nostr key will not be required for Phase 1 (probably not until Phase 3).